sonic-net/SONiC/doc/acl/egress-acl-bug-fix-description.md

 ### 2. Have AclRuleMirror to support both ingress and egress mirror action

+#### this part need to be revised due to insufficient design consideration

 SAI defined two different action for ingress mirror and egress mirror.

 For ingress mirror it's `SAI_ACL_ENTRY_ATTR_ACTION_MIRROR_INGRESS`, for egress it's `SAI_ACL_ENTRY_ATTR_ACTION_MIRROR_EGRESS`